KaiLangen96/geek-verse/TESTING.md

 The view should bring the user to the details of the question and if available should show the answer to it, instead I received a 404 error.

-- I used get_object_or_404 in order to get the answer.
+- I used `get_object_or_404` in order to get the answer.
 If no answer exists it throws the 404 error.
 In order to fix this I added a try/except block, to see if an answer can be found.
 If not the answer is set to None so it's still defined.

+In order to show the correct error for forbidden content I used the HttpResponse(status=403), which resulted in a 403 error but I coulnd't render my own 403.html.

+- To fix this I exchanged the `return HttpResponse` with `raise PermissionDenied`.
+That way Django takes the handler403 as customized error view - [refrence](https://docs.djangoproject.com/en/4.2/topics/http/views/#customizing-error-views).

 ## Unfixed Bugs